 - No employee shall act in the capacity of an officer, director, partner, consultant, employee, or agent or in any similar capacity for a supplier, contractor, subcontractor, customer, competitor, or any other entity with which the Corporation competes or does business.

-- No employee, either directly or indirectly (for example, through the employee’s family), should have a financial or other interest in any third party carrying on business with McCoy or any of its divisions or subsidiaries, nor are employees allowed to receive any benefit as a result of any transaction with the Corporation.
-An exception is provided for those situations where an employee has a minor percentage interest in a company whose shares are listed on a stock exchange.
+- No employee, either directly or indirectly (for example, through the employee’s spouse, child or parent), should have a financial or other interest in any third party carrying on business with McCoy or any of its divisions or subsidiaries, nor are employees allowed to receive any benefit as a result of any transaction with the Corporation.
+An exception is provided for those situations where an employee owns less than five percent (5%) of a company whose securities are listed on a recognized stock exchange.

 - An employee must not participate in any outside activity that either competes directly or indirectly with the Corporation or impedes or appears to impede with the employee’s performance of the employee’s duties and responsibilities to the Corporation.

 McCoy’s business activities are carried out throughout a broad geographical area and with a significant number of third parties.
-The daily operations of the Corporation therefore require the cooperation and goodwill of various local provincial and federal governments, other authorities and agencies as well as customers.
+The daily operations of the Corporation therefore require the cooperation and goodwill of various third parties, including customers, suppliers and governmental entities.
 The individuals carrying out the Corporation’s activities must be fair, honest and courteous with due regard to the protection of the interests of all other parties involved.